edgary777/frontDesk/README.md

 # frontDesk

-Software for the front-desk management of a small hotel.
+Software for the front-desk management of small hotels.

 ## Status